debpal/OptiDamTool/docs/introduction.rst

 Offers methods for establishing hydrological and sedimentation flow connectivity between dams using the stream network.
 This class currently provides the following feature:

-- Identifies connectivity between adjacent upstream and downstream dams.
+* Identifies connectivity between adjacent upstream and downstream dams.
+* Computes the effective upstream drainage area values for selected dam locations within a stream network.